jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

       answer: "<p>Upon contact with saliva, it decomposes into hydrogen peroxide and urea.
-Due to its low molecular weight, hydrogen peroxide easily penetrates enamel prisms and dentinary tubules, inside which it is metabolized by certain enzymes such as catalase, peroxidase and hydroperoxidase, releasing oxygen molecules as the final product that soften and eliminate pigments and interplasmic wastes.
+Due to its low molecular weight, hydrogen peroxide easily penetrates enamel prisms and dentinary tubules, inside which it is metabolized by certain enzymes such as catalase, peroxidase and hydroperoxidase; releasing oxygen molecules as the final product that soften and eliminate pigments and interplasmic wastes.
 The high intensity blue light acts as a catalyst providing energy to the bleaching solution to accelerate its diffusion and oxidation within